World Cuisines

 Indian Spices

-An essential element of traditional Indian dishes that set them apart from other cuisines is the adept use of a wide variety of Indian spices and aromatics.
+An essential element of traditional Indian dishes that sets them apart from other cuisines is the adept use of a wide variety of Indian spices and aromatics.
 The seven fundamental spices of Indian food include cardamom, cumin, clove, turmeric, coriander, cinnamon and fenugreek, although many more commonly appear throughout the diverse range of classic Indian dishes.

 Common spices of India include: